ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 ## Classified information

-You can use IM for `OFFICIAL` and `OFFICIAL-SENSITIVE` information.
-It is not approved for the higher classifications: `SECRET` or `TOP SECRET`.
-Don't share or discuss operational information using IM.
-Other examples to avoid include details of cases, investigations or system vulnerabilities.
+In general, you can use IM for `OFFICIAL` and `OFFICIAL-SENSITIVE` information.
+Most IM systems are not approved for the higher classifications: `SECRET` or `TOP SECRET`.
+Some IM systems such as Rosa are MOJ- or government-specific.
+They might be approved for use with higher classification information.

+Avoid using IM to share or discuss operational information.
+Examples include:

+- configuration details
+- personnel or HR information
+- log file content
+- details of legal cases
+- MOJ security investigations
+- MOJ system vulnerabilities

 You can't use IM for all `OFFICIAL` information.
 For example, some commercial or proprietary information might not have a high classification.
 But you shouldn't discuss it using IM.

-Use common sense to help you decide what can be in an instant message.
-Be guided by the [Civil Service Code][csc].

 ## Avoid embarrassment